 Pick of the Month

 Welcome to our "Pick of the Month" series.
 Every month we will enlighten you with our absolute favorites in the publishing world that you may not have heard of.
 Feeling stuck in June gloom?
 Or just think it's too damn hot to go outside?
 Either way we've got plenty to keep you busy.

-Check out our most recent Opportunity Knocks newsletter for more markets and contests.
+Check out our most recent, Chicago edition of Opportunity Knocks newsletter for more markets and contests.